-Germany is one of the most sought-after destinations for skilled professionals worldwide, thanks to its robust economy, high quality of life, and progressive immigration policies.
-For non-EU citizens looking to work in Germany, the EU Blue Card is a popular choice.
+Germany remains one of the most attractive destinations for skilled professionals globally, with its strong economy, excellent quality of life, and progressive immigration policies.
+For non-EU citizens seeking to work in Germany, the EU Blue Card continues to be a highly popular option.

 Part-Time Employment with the EU Blue Card